From churn risk to enterprise-ready growth: How I directed Limble’s re-imagined mobile app experience and retained $165K+ ARR

 We explicitly kept MVP focused by saying no to:

-• Non-essential workflows (manager tools, creation flows)
+• Non-essential workflows (manager jobs-to-be-done)

-• Compliance features not critical to core usage
+• Features not critical to core value

 Outcomes